Skip to content

 3. Sophos Central + Wireless

-With this solution, however, it is important to note that Sophos Central only supports the latest access points from Sophos: AP 15, AP 15c, AP 55, AP 55c, AP 100, AP 100c, AP 100x, APX 120, APX 320, APX 530, APX 740
+With this option, you must bear in mind that Sophos Central only supports the latest Sophos access points: AP 15, AP 15c, AP 55, AP 55c, AP 100, AP 100c, AP 100x, APX 120, APX 320, APX 530, APX 740.

 Conclusion